guillaume-chervet/MLOpsPython/step_4_share.md

 ## Fourth step: share python libraries

-The data pipeline should be identique between train and production.
+The data pipelines should be identical between train and production.
 It must have :
 - Same code
 - Same python version
-- Idealy same Operating System
+- Ideally same Operating System

 ### Remove code from your repository and replace it with the code from this repository